 Cut Spending — The modern world is full of pressure to spend money.
 As our consumer culture expands, it takes more discipline to separate what you need from what you want.
 Don’t let a desire for the newest phone or fancy car lead you into spending more than you can afford.
 Trim expenses where you can.
 Even a small change in habits can save a lot of money.

 Pay Down Debt Effectively — If you are already accumulating credit card debt, take the steps to correct that problem before it spins out of control.
 Don’t develop the habit of paying only minimum monthly payments.
 Find a way to pay more, if at all possible.
 Use any funds you free up by trimming expenses and apply them to your debt.
 You can choose to put the extra money towards your smallest debt or towards the one with the highest interest rate.
 Either way, stick with the strategy you choose and keep your total monthly debt payments the same, even as you pay off creditors.
 This way, you pay off the debt quickly and save a large amount of money in reduced interest costs.
+It may be worth researching a little about the two types of equity release that you may want to consider when you’re getting older.
+I recommend doing your research now so you can plan ahead and live stress-free!

 Use Debt Relief Programs Cautiously — If your credit card debts are already out of control, you may consider working with a Consumer Credit Counseling Service or a Debt Settlement firm.
 Credit counseling offers budget advice and a debt management plan that can lower your interest rates, so you get out of debt faster.
 Debt settlement works by negotiating reduced balance settlements, so you pay back less than you owe.
 To do debt settlement, you have to choose to stop paying your creditors, so your credit is harmed.
 Before signing up for any debt relief program, check into the effect the debt relief program has on your status with your job.
 Some jobs frown upon using debt relief programs, and me personally, I don’t recommend them either.